Guarantees of Origin (GoOs)

 How to get GoOs recognised by Ofgem

 As Ofgem’s Renewables and CHP register is not compatible with overseas GoOs, they must be cancelled in another country’s register before being presented to us.
-In order to get them recognised, suppliers must read the documents provided and follow the specified processes.
+In order to get them recognised, suppliers must read the Guidance on presenting Guarantees of Origin (GoOs) and follow the specified processes.
 Suppliers must submit an audit report alongside their presented GoOs.
 The audit report must be written in the standard of ISAE 3000.